obonaventure/cnp3/book/network/exercises/ex-network.rst

  - the failure/crash of a router followed by its reboot.
  - a change in the metric of a link by reconfiguring the routers attached to the link See http://totem.info.ucl.ac.be/lisis_tool/lisis-example/ for an analysis of the failures inside the Abilene network in June 2005 or http://citeseer.ist.psu.edu/old/markopoulou04characterization.html for an analysis of the failures affecting a larger ISP network
+.. [#frfc3021] See :rfc:`3021` for a discussion of the utilisation of `/30` IPv4 prefixes on point-to-point links

+.. include:: ../../book/links.rst